brouhaha/mds-fw/README.md

 microcontroller which handles the optional printer, paper tape reader, paper tape punch, and UPP (Universal PROM Programmer).

-There are at least three released versions of the IOC 8080 firmware
+There are at least six released versions of the IOC 8080 firmware:

+* original (unenhanced, 8257 DMAC) - part numbers unknown
-* original (unenhanced) - part numbers unknown
+* original (unenhanced, 8237 DMAC) - part numbers unknown
 * enhanced - part numbers 104593-001 through -004
 * enhanced - part numbers 104688-001 through -004
 * enhanced - part numbers 104692-001 through -004
 * IOC-III - uses new version of IOC hardware - part numbers unknown

+With the possible exception of the IOC-III, the firmware is supplied as four 2616 or 2716 EPROMs, installed in locations E50 through E53.

-The enhanced firmware add improved console support with function key macros and better cursor control
+The enhanced firmware add improved console support with function key macros and better cursor control, and supports either the 8257 or 8237 DMA controller.

 Presently this project has partially reverse-engineered source code for the enhanced IOC, part numbers 104692-00x, in the ioc-enhanced